-You can look at 2012 as the same old same old, or you can look at it as an opportunity to start fresh.
-I personally do not believe in making new year’s resolutions because they’re too easy to break.
-I like to make clearly defined goals and then create a plan to get it.
-If your goal is to make 2012 your best blogging year, then taking the following actionable steps will help get you there.
+You can look at 2013 as the same old same old, or you can look at it as an opportunity for a fresh.
+I do not believe in making new year’s resolutions.
+What I do like is making clearly defined goals and then creating a plan to get them.
+If one of your goals is to make 2013 your best blogging year, then taking the following actionable steps will help get you there.

 Get Your Own Domain Name and Web Hosting